 Amant New York

-The Foundation’s occupies four structures housing galleries, a bookstore/café, a performance space as well as an independent art studio residence.
+This cultural incubator functions both privately and publicly, with artist studios, galleries, offices, bookstore and a cafe.
 The architecture of the space facilitates diverse models of experimenting, producing, and exhibiting to avoid hierarchies within disciplines and forms of knowledge.

 At 315 Maujer, gallery spaces and offices are enclosed in a single volume of white bricks set in a continuous rotation around the building and whose shadows accentuate this movement.
 Above the masonry section, an uninterrupted band of exterior aluminum louvers diffuses daylight into a 22 ft tall gallery space.
 A textured concrete path connects the street front to a courtyard that opens onto a garden.